 Equity and Inclusion

-Rooted in the values of the Episcopal Church, St. George’s school strives to create an inclusive school culture centered in mutual respect, personal integrity, and curiosity for the world and one another.
-As a close knit, diverse community of students and adults, St. George's is committed to preparing students to live in a multicultural and global society, one where all students will need the skills, habits, and experiences required to listen to, learn from, question, and lead people with different backgrounds and perspectives.
+Rooted in the values of the Episcopal Church, St. George’s School strives to create an inclusive school culture centered on mutual respect, personal integrity, and curiosity for the world and one another.

 est. 2009